Famous Same-Sex Couples

 Kate Clinton (comedian, author)

-Urvashi founded the Boston Lesbian/Gay Political Alliance (1983), led the National Gay and Lesbian Task Force Policy Institute (1989) for a total of seven years.
+Urvashi founded the Boston Lesbian/Gay Political Alliance (1983), led the National Gay and Lesbian Task Force Policy Institute (1989) [After October 2014, known as the National LGBTQ Task Force.] for a total of seven years.
 Urvashi wrote “Virtual Equality: The mainstreaming of gay and lesbian liberation” (1996).
 Kate wrote: “Don’t Get Me Started” (2000), “What the L” (2005).

 1988